 The National Institute for Health and Care Excellence (NICE) recommends that SAD should be treated in the same way as other types of depression.

-This includes using talking treatments such as cognitive behavioural therapy (CBT) or medicine such as antidepressants.
+This includes using talking therapies, such as cognitive behavioural therapy (CBT) or medicine, such as antidepressants.

 Light therapy is also a popular treatment for SAD, although NICE says it's not clear whether it's effective.